There is no other food that compares to

 sitting around, talking, shelling peas.

-As soon as a batch of peas were shelled,
+As soon as the first batch of peas were shelled,

 my grandma would blanche them,